-The Directors present their report on Strike Resources Limited ("Company" or "Strike") and its controlled entities ("Consolidated Entity") for the financial year ended 30 June 2011.
+The Directors present their report on Strike Resources Limited (Company or Strike) and its controlled entities (Consolidated Entity) for the financial year ended 30 June 2011.
+This report is current to 23 September 2011.

-Strike is a company limited by shares which is incorporated in Western Australia and has been listed on the Australian Securities Exchange ("ASX") since 7 March 2000 (ASX Code: SRK).
+Strike is a company limited by shares which is incorporated in Western Australia and has been listed on the Australian Securities Exchange (ASX) since 7 March 2000 (ASX Code: SRK).